hasura/graphql-engine/console/README.md

 # Hasura Console

-An admin dashboard to manage database and try out GraphQL APIs.
-Hasura console is served in production by
+The Hasura console is an admin dashboard to manage the connected database and to try out GraphQL APIs.
+It is a React application bundled with webpack and the state is managed using Redux.

+Served by

 1. Hasura GraphQL Engine:
+   The console is served by GraphQL Engine at `/console` endpoint (when `--enable-console` flag is used).
 Typically runs in **No Migration Mode** which means that actions on the console are not spitting out migration “yaml” files automatically.
 Most users will be using the Hasura console in this mode.

 2. Hasura CLI:
-   Typically runs with migration mode **enabled**.
+   Served by the Hasura CLI using `hasura console` command, typically runs with migration mode **enabled**.
 All the changes to schema/hasura metadata will be tracked and spit out on the filesystem as migration yaml files and a metadata yaml file.
 This allows for easy version controlling of the schema/hasura metadata.

 ## Table of Contents